12 Things to Do in New York in October

 Autumn in Central Park| ©Marie-Lan Nguyen

-Admiring nature and the changing seasons is one of my favourite things to do anywhere in the world, but especially in Central Park, New York's green lung.
-In October, the leaves begin to fall and the landscape is more beautiful than ever: it is tinged with reds, oranges, browns?
-If you like photography, you'll get your boots on!
+Admiring nature and the changing seasons is one of my favourite activities anywhere in the world, but especially in Central Park, New York's green lung.
+In October, the leaves begin to fall and the landscape is more beautiful than ever, tinged with reds, oranges and browns...
+If you like photography, you'll be in your element!

-But have you ever thought about renting a bike in Central Park to get around it comfortably and completely?
+But have you thought about renting a bike in Central Park to explore it comfortably and thoroughly?
 It's one of my favourite ways to get to know the area.
-This way you won't get exhausted, you'll have enough energy to continue your route and you'll make sure you have time to see it all.
+This way, you won't get exhausted, you'll have the energy to continue your route, and you'll be sure to have time to see the whole thing.

 Rent a bike in Central Park

-3. Have a scary day out... in a haunted house!
+3. Experience a scary day... in a haunted house!

 Merchant's House Museum haunted house:| ©Ajay Suresh